General information that you may need at the beginning of the semester.

 Jeffrey Perloff, Microeconomics, Pearson/Addison-Wesley.
 It's recommended but not required.
 If you do decide to get a copy, it's not necessary to have the latest edition: renting the 6th or 7th edition rather than the 8th, for example, would be fine.

 Exams: 60% of final grade.
 The dates of the exams are listed below.
 The exams are weighted equally and the final will focus mostly on material in the last third of the course rather than covering the entire semester.

 Policy Memos: 25% of final grade.
 Twice during the semester the weekly assignment will be to write a two-page policy memo on a specified economic issue.
 The first memo will ask you about an issue previously discussed in class and will be graded mostly on the quality of your exposition.
-It will be worth 10%.
 The second memo will ask you to evaluate a policy problem on your own, and will be graded on the quality of your analysis as well as your exposition.
-It will be worth 15%.
-The memos will be submitted via Blackboard.
+The weights of the memos and their tentative due dates are listed below.

 Weekly Exercises: 15% of final grade.
 Due at the beginning of class.
 Grading will be on a 5 point scale: 5 for excellent work, 4 for good, 3 for an honest attempt and 0 otherwise.
 You'll need to do the exercises in order to do well on the exams.
 You may work on the problem sets in groups of up to three students.
 When working in a group, please turn in a single set of answers for the group and be sure to list each member's name.

 Weekly Exercises: Working in groups is encouraged on weekly exercises.
 Please limit the group to no more than three students and list everyone on the answer you submit.
 It's fine to submit one answer sheet for the whole group.
 On exercises involving spreadsheets, the spreadsheets may be shared within a group but NOT between groups.